If you enjoy a challenge, want to make a difference and are eager to take on responsibility, consider joining the Civil

 - You may need to travel or relocate to make progress in some departments.
 In departments such as the Foreign and Commonwealth Office (FCO) you can expect to spend a significant part of your working life abroad.

 For many schemes you'll need a 2:2 or above in any subject, although for some this is a 2:1 or higher.
 For some schemes, such as the Government Economic Service, you'll need a specific degree subject.
-For entry on to the Science and Engineering scheme, you'll need a 2:1 or higher and be a chartered engineer, have a Masters or PhD in a biological, physical or mathematical science or have studied an engineering subject.
+For entry on to the Science and Engineering scheme, you'll need a 2:1 or higher in any degree subject including degree apprenticeships.
+You will also hold a Doctorate or Masters in any science or engineering discipline, or be a chartered engineer or scientist registered by one of the professional institutions licensed by the Engineering Council or by the Science Council.
 See the Civil Service Fast Stream website for full details on entry requirements for each Fast Stream option.

 You'll usually need to be a European Economic Area (EEA) national (including a British citizen), a Commonwealth citizen, a Swiss national or, in some circumstances, a Turkish national.
 However, for some posts, particularly related to security and intelligence, you must be a British citizen.
 As well as meeting these nationality requirements, you must also be eligible to live and work in the UK.

 As competition for the Fast Stream schemes is high and there are limited places, you're encouraged to apply for more than one scheme.
 It's possible to select as many schemes as you're eligible for, but make sure you do your research as you must put them in order of preference.
 If you don't succeed in any of your choices, you can apply again the following year.

-The Fast Stream is also open to existing civil servants at Grade HEO or below.
+The Fast Stream is also open to existing civil servants at Grade HEO or below as well as some employees of non-departmental public bodies are also eligible to apply.
+See the Fast Stream website for further details.

 You'll need to show: